TheRandomLabs/Scoop-Bucket/README.md

 	$ spicetify apply

 To install spicetify-cli and apply a theme silently, the theme can be configured before installing spicetify-themes.
-When spicetify-theme is installed, the current configuration is applied, and if Spotify is not opened before it is installed, then Spotify is automatically killed after the configuration is applied:
+When any of the Spicetify packages are installed, the current configuration is applied, and if Spotify was open previously, it is reopened.

 	$ scoop install spicetify-cli
-	$ spicetify config current_theme Nord
+	$ spicetify config current_theme Elementary
 	$ scoop install spicetify-themes

+[genius-spicetify](https://github.com/khanhas/genius-spicetify) can be installed to fetch lyrics from Genius or Musixmatch:

+	$ scoop install genius-spicetify

 BlockTheSpot can be installed to block advertisements: